micromdm/nanocmd/docs/operations-guide.md

 * Start value/context: (n/a)

 The lock workflow sends the device a lock command using a random PIN code that is escrowed to the inventory subsytem.

+### Device Information Logger Workflow

+* Workflow name: `io.micromdm.wf.devinfolog.v1`
+* Start value/context: (n/a)

+The "devinfolog" workflow sends the device a `DeviceInformation` MDM command with a few queries and simply logs the response.
+It has no other dependencies and offers an innocuous read-only workflow for testing or validation.